 - This theme also supports the Biden administration’s position that the Federal Government’s policies must reflect American values, as exemplified in the “Executive Order on Advancing Racial Equity and Support for Underserved Communities Through the Federal Government.”

-- The second theme is Strategic Competition, which highlights the importance of using data as an instrument of diplomacy to engage competitor This theme aligns with Administration priorities outlined in the Interim National Security Strategic Guidance.
+- The second theme is Strategic Competition, which highlights the importance of using data as an instrument of diplomacy to engage competitor countries.
+This theme aligns with Administration priorities outlined in the Interim National Security Strategic Guidance.

 For further information, please contact email@example.com.